 The viaduct carrying the A616 road over the River Trent between Newark-on-Trent and South Muskham (part of the original Great North Road) was designed and construction was overseen by John Smeaton between 1768 and 1770 and is known as Smeaton's Viaduct.
-As the viaduct forms an intrinsic part of our site, it seemed only fitting that we paid tribute to its designer and, so, Smeaton's Lakes was born.

 An English civil engineer, responsible for the design of numerous bridges, canals, harbours and lighthouses.
 He was a capable mechanical engineer, an eminent physicist and the first self-proclaimed civil engineer, often regarded as the 'father of civil engineering'.